 Gunnera Growing Instructions and Plant Care

-In hot weather, water immediately on receiving.
-New plants need to be watered daily if your temps are over 70 degrees during the day with 50 degree nights during the growing season.
+In hot weather, water immediately on receiving if soil looks dry.
+New plants need to be watered daily if your temperatures are over 75-80 degrees during the day and above 50-degree nights during the growing season.

-In cool or cold weather where the temperature is at or below 45 degrees during the day, do not water until plants dries out.
+In cool or cold weather where the temperature is at or below 70 degrees day, 45 degrees night, do not water until soil dries out.
 Too wet soil will root rot and kill the plants during this period.
+If uncertain, it is better to water less and have a few leaves burn, then watering too much and have the plants root rot which will be fatal.

-The 3 things that will kill young gunnera is drying out in hot weather, planting in full sun, and too much water with poor drainage that will rot the roots.
-Gunneras are easy to kill...so don't just plant.
+The 3 things that will kill young Gunnera is drying out in hot weather, planting in full sun, and too much water with poor drainage that will rot the roots.
+Gunnera is easily killed...so don't just plant.

 Special Winter Care for young plants.
-Do not plant outside if your temps will be below freezing for the winter.
-Instead plant in a larger container and keep in an area that is between 30 - 70 degrees.
+Do not plant outside if your temperatures will be below freezing for the winter.
+Instead, plant in a larger container and keep in an area that is between 36 - 70 degrees.
 Often planting the plant in a 2 gallon or larger container for a season to grow and develop will increase your success.
-Use a planting mix with good drainage...compost, peat moss, bark, perlite, and pumice.
-Then in the second year transplant to their permanent location before they leaf out in the spring.
+Use a planting mix with good drainage ... compost, peat moss, bark, perlite, and pumice.
+Then in the second-year transplant to their permanent location before they leaf out in the spring.
 This is especially important if your permanent location is in 1/2 day or near full sun.
 Make sure the fertilizer you are using is meant for containers or it will burn the leaves.
-A variation of temp is better than a constant temp.
+A variation of temperatures is better than a constant temperature.
 The area should be well lit.
-Use a fast draining potting mix as recommended above.
+Use a fast-draining potting mix as recommended above.
 If you cannot find it locally, we have it available on our website.
 Unheated rooms have a higher humidity and are better than rooms heated by a furnace or wood stove, because the humidity is too low.
 Moisten the potting mix, but do not have it soaking.
 Then plant.
 In several days when the leaves show water stress water in well.
 Then do not water until the leaves show water stress again.
 This can be as often as every week or every 3 weeks.
-As your temps warm in the spring you will go back to every other day or every day watering.
+As your temperatures warm in the spring, you will go back to every other day or every day watering.
 Over watering will cause root rot in young plants and can kill the plant.

 Plant outside in the spring when the chance of freezing weather is over.
 The plants will root out by fall and will be hardy to USDA Zone 7.